College of Science and Health > Academics > Mathematical Sciences > About > Why Study Mathematics?

 The kinds of analytical and logical thinking skills that one develops while studying mathematics are precisely the skills that recruiters look for in potential employees.
 Jobs involving significant mathematical background also consistently rank near the top of the list in annual career surveys.
-In CareerCast.com's 2016 rankings of the 200 best jobs, some of the top ranked jobs were:
+In CareerCast's The Best Jobs of 2021 report, some of the top-ranked jobs were:

 A 2021 ranking by Bankrate also declared that majors in STEM (Science, Technology, Engineering, and Mathematics) are the most valuable, based on higher incomes and lower unemployment rates.

 The U.S. Bureau of Labor Statistics projects that employment in math occupations will grow 28% between 2020-2030, much faster than the average for all occupations.
 Growth is expected as businesses and government agencies continue to emphasize the use of "big data," which math occupations are specially equipped to analyze.

 excellent foundation for students who are interested in pursuing an

 advanced degree in mathematics or in a related specialized profession.
 Mathematics can also provide an excellent foundation for students